 Prior to World War II, most American homes were built with crawl spaces or basements that offered easy access to pipes.
 But during the postwar housing boom, builders were scrambling to meet demand by constructing homes more quickly.
 They found that pouring a slab foundation saved a lot of time over framing a floor, building joists and adding the other components needed.
 As a result, many homes are constructed on slab foundations and Slab Leaks in Orange County are not uncommon.

 When a home is built on a slab, the water pipes and connections are installed before the concrete is poured.
 If any of these pipes develop a leak — and it is almost certain that at least one pipe in a home will leak eventually — many problems can result.
 The foundation can be damaged as well as the interior wall supports, sub-floors, floor coverings and drywall.
-If you suspect that you need a slab leak repaired, call Cali’s Choice Plumbing & Restoration!
+If you suspect that you need a Slab Leak Repair Orange County, call Cali’s Choice Plumbing & Restoration!

 What is a Slab Leak?

 Plumbing professionals use the term “Slab Leak” to refer to a leaking pipe located within the concrete slab foundation.
 The leak may be a tiny pinpoint or a major rupture.
 Slab Leaks can occur in intake lines — those bringing fresh water into the home.
 Or outflow lines — those that drain the water from fixtures and appliances.

 Various things can cause a slab leak.
 Some factors depend on the type of materials used for the pipes, but others issues can occur regardless of material.

 - Improper construction: The pipes installed must be correct for the water pressure to which they will be subjected.
 They also need to be properly supported to ensure that they do not shift under the slab.